liquidctl/liquidctl/docs/developer/protocol/aquacomputer.md

 ## Octo

-The Octo exposes four temperature sensors and eight groups of fan sensor data (outlined in the preamble) through its sensor report.
+The Octo exposes four physical and sixteen virtual temperature sensors and eight groups of fan sensor data (outlined in the preamble) through its sensor report.

 ### Sensor report